South Core Secondary Municipal Plan

 Overall I appreciate what I've seen in the plan and am looking forward to seeing a draft.
 I have a couple of specific questions.
 First, the plan calls for designating certain corridors for intensification.
 How will you achieve a transition from the current low-density, low-rise residential streetscape to the anticipated future situation where those corridors are primarily 5-7 storey buildings?
 Normally, the by-law requires a gradual height transition between multi-residential and adjacent low-rise zones, and, ideally, there’s consideration of overlooking and light planes.
 But if you simply rezone e.g. all of Smythe St from TP-2/3/4/etc to MR-5, within the street there are no adjacent low-rise zones, so property owners would have the right to build a 7-story apartment building beside a small house.
 Secondly, how will the green principles and sponge zones be implemented and enforced, given that the sponge zones are mostly in private yards?
 In some of the slides from the last design studio presentation, there seem to be apartment buildings and garden suites built over some sponge zones, which I believe the anticipated zoning would allow that as of right.
 More fundamentally, I’m not personally aware of anything that currently stops anyone from paving their entire property if they feel like it (there are a few in town like that).

-Kelly Murray asked about 21 hours ago
+Kelly Murray asked 6 months ago

 Thank you for reaching out Kelly!
 We intend to answer most of your questions during the presentation at our Open House tomorrow night (6pm at the Charlotte Street Arts Centre), if you’re able to attend.
 However, here is a a brief explanation for your questions: